TAMULib/fw-cli/README.md

 mvn clean spring-boot:run
 ```

+> if `mod-source-record-manager` is required, use `vagrant up snapshot`

 > `mod-data-extractor` requires installing Oracle JDBC drivers and configuring credentials for database connections.

 > `mod-workflow` has configuration URL to mod-camunda deployment.
 If using FOLIO vagrant need to set this to http://localhost:9000

+> remember to update your config working directory and moducle urls, `fm -c`